dhellmann/pymotw-3/source/weakref/index.rst

 Reference Callbacks
 ===================

-The ``ref`` constructor accepts an optional callback function to invoke when the referenced object is deleted.
+The ``ref`` constructor accepts an optional callback function that is invoked when the referenced object is deleted.

 .. literalinclude:: weakref_ref_callback.py
    :caption: